Best Nintendo Switch games for kids on Amazon

 It’s essential to be aware of two additional ESRB ratings for video games.
 Those with a rating of “M” are suitable for ages 17 and older due to graphic and sexual content.
 At the same time, games rated “AO” are recommended for adults only due to more extreme graphic, language and sexual content.

-What you need to play Nintendo Switch games
+What do you need to play?

 To play most Nintendo Switch games, kids will need at least one Joy-Con controller.
 The Nintendo Switch comes with one pair, though many people purchase an extra pair of Joy-Con controllers to accommodate additional players.